Reparameterization Proximal Policy Optimization: Related Work

 Several works \cite{PIPPS,Model-basedReinforcementLearningwithScalableCompositePolicyGradientEstimators,DoDiffGivebetterGradients} weight and combine RPG and REINFORCE according to their variance, while AGPO \cite{gao2024adaptivegradient} further combines RPG with gradients of Q-functions.
 SHAC and AHAC \cite{SHAC,AHAC} reduce the variance of RPG by only backpropagating through a truncated length of the trajectory, aided by a value function to estimate future returns.
 MB-MIX \cite{MIX} backpropagates a mixture of trajectories with different lengths to better balance the bias-variance trade-off.
 GI-PPO \cite{GIPPO} first optimizes the policy using RPG, then uses the REINFORCE gradient to perform further off-policy updates in the PPO style.
-However, the quality of the gradients computed by REINFORCE is generally lower than that of RPG and could degrade sample efficiency.
-Furthermore, GI-PPO cannot benefit from existing variance reduction methods for RPG.
-Experimental results show GI-PPO performs worse than SHAC in locomotion tasks.
+However, the gradients computed by REINFORCE are not only of lower quality than those from RPG, but can also conflict with each other, thereby degrading sample efficiency and performance.
 Entropy is also introduced to regularize RPG-based policy updates and promote exploration \cite{SAPO,SVG}.